DSpace/DSpace/dspace/docs/DrumDBRestore.md

 with DRUM running DSpace 7.
 See [dspace/docs/DrumDBRestoreFromDSpace6.md](DrumDBRestoreFromDSpace6.md) for information about restoring a database snapshot from a DRUM using DSpace 6.

-1) Switch the appropiate Kubernetes namespace from which the database snapshot should be retrieved (the following example uses the Kubernetes "test" namespace):
+1) Switch the appropriate Kubernetes namespace from which the database snapshot should be retrieved (the following example uses the Kubernetes "test" namespace):